Married at First Sight (Australian TV series): Controversy and legality

 Before the first season went to air, an online petition calling for the series to be axed attracted over 15,000 signatures.

 Contestants have also criticised the show, such as second season participant Simone Lee Brennan described the program as "never [being] portrayed to its full authenticity," suggesting the man she had been paired with, Xavier Forsberg, had been recruited by producers and was seeking a sports-presenting role rather than a relationship.

-At the show's commitment ceremonies, each person writes "leave" or "stay", and participants can only leave the "marriage" if both they and their "spouse" write "leave".
+At the show's commitment ceremonies, each contestant chooses to remain in the production or withdraw, the latter of which the contestant's partner must agree to mutually.
 This has been criticised as sending "the worst possible message" to people who may be in a toxic relationship.
+Due to interpersonal complexities in Season 10, contestants Caitlin McConville and Josh White were permitted to withdraw without input from their respective partners.

-Some of the contestants of the show have also spoken out against the program claiming it to be fake, including Dean Wells from Season 5 Other former contestants have been abused in the street, received death threats online, attempted suicide, or been taken to a psychiatric hospital.
+Some of the contestants of the show have also spoken out against the program claiming it to be fake, including Dean Wells from Season 5.
+Other former contestants have been abused in the street, received death threats online, attempted suicide, or been taken to a psychiatric hospital.

 International

 Broadcasters

-In The Netherlands the show is called "Married at First Sight" and is broadcast at primetime on RTL 4.
+In The Netherlands the show is called Married at First Sight and is broadcast at primetime on RTL 4.

 In Belgium the show is broadcast as Blind getrouwd - Australië and runs every weekday on the Flemish channel VTM2.
+The parent network VTM also produces and runs an own installment of the format, called "Blind getrouwd" ("Married in blind faith") and which features Flemish couples.

 In Spain, the show is broadcast as Casados a ciegas and runs every weekday from 6:15 pm for three hours each day on TEN.

 In the United Kingdom, in 2020, E4 aired the fourth series (2017), following this the fifth series (2018) was aired and then in early 2021, the sixth series (2019) was broadcast on the channel.
 By 2021 the series had become a hit with British audiences, earning a number of celebrity fans that included Sam Smith, Michael Ball, and Duncan James.

 In New Zealand, the show is broadcast on Three and screens four nights per week.